ampproject/amppackager/monitoring.md

 ## Performance metrics lifetime

-The metrics provided by `/metrics` endpoint are reset upon execution of the `amppackager` server binary.
+The metrics provided by the `/metrics` endpoint are reset upon the execution of the `amppackager` server binary.
 Every request to `/metrics` is served with the stats accumulated since the server's been up, up to the time of the request, but not including the request itself.